Better audio representations are more brain-like: linking model-brain alignment with performance in downstream auditory tasks: Results

-\begin{itemize} \item Alignment with the first components (LF and HF), which reflect spectral attributes, correlates strongly with musical note classification performance, while others components show little or no significant correlation for the subset of better-performing systems. \item Alignment with components 3 (Broadband), associated with impulsive (short and broadband) events, and 4 (Pitch), associated with temporally stable sounds, correlate best with the performance on environmental sound tasks. \item Alignment with components 5 and 6, associated with speech and music, respectively, correlate best with the environmental sound classification (ESC) and the overall performance metric. \item The performance of speech-related tasks show the weakest correlation with alignment metrics on all components, which explains why models trained only on speech exhibit the worst alignment.
-Nevertheless, as expected, the highest correlation for these tasks corresponds to the speech-related component. \item Models that align best with the speech and music components are those that perform well across all tasks, as also shown in Figure \ref{fig:pred-components}, where models introduced in this work, which outperform those in the original study, are better aligned with these components. \item The global metric and the FSD task are the only ones with highly significant positive correlations across all components (fully green columns).
-The FSD task requires detecting a 200 heterogeneous sound classes, suggesting that brain alignment increases with representations that can solve diverse tasks. \end{itemize}
+Table \ref{tab:per-task-r2} also shows the correlation between the downstream performance and the $R^2$ value for the different fMRI-derived components.
+In particular, we can see that the alignment with the first two components (LF and HF), which reflect spectral attributes, correlates strongly with musical note classification performance, while others components show little or no significant correlation for the subset of better-performing systems.
+The alignment with the third component (Broadband), associated with impulsive (short and broadband) events, and the fourth component (Pitch), associated with temporally stable sounds, correlate best with the performance on environmental sound tasks.
+And the alignment of the last two components, associated with speech and music, correlate best with the environmental sound classification (ESC) and the overall performance metric.
+On the other hand, the performance of speech-related tasks show the weakest correlation with alignment metrics on all components, which explains why models trained only on speech exhibit the worst alignment.
+Nevertheless, as expected, the highest correlation for these tasks corresponds to the speech-related component.
+Moreover, models that align best with the speech and music components are those that perform well across all tasks, as also shown in Figure \ref{fig:pred-components}, where the models introduced in this work are the ones that better aligned with these components.

+Finally, the global metric and the FSD task are the only ones with highly significant positive correlations across all components (fully green columns).
+The FSD task requires detecting 200 heterogeneous sound classes, suggesting that brain alignment is strong for representations that can solve diverse tasks.